kurinchi2k/EQUALencrypt/paper.md

 R is a free software with advanced statistical algorithms, data encryption and decryption, and digital signature insertion verification.
 However, considerable coding skills are necessary.

+# State of the field
+As far as we are aware, there are no shiny applications that support encryption and decryption for researchers without coding skills, particularly following the approach followed for these shiny applications (please see below).

+# Shiny applications
 Two shiny applications *EQUALencrypt - Encrypt and decrypt columns of data* [@Gurusamy:2025a] and *EQUALencrypt - Encrypt and decrypt whole files* [@Gurusamy:2025b] were created, which allow people with no coding skills to encrypt data.

 # Approach for data encryption and insertion of digital signature